Have you ever wondered if you truly have enough money for retirement?

 2. Alternatively, he could take a little more risk and invest his retirement assets more productively.

-When you've saved a sizable amount of money, you may not have to take a lot of risk.
-In fact, John didn’t even have to take any stock market risk.
-If he shifted from cash to bonds, he’d be much more likely to be able to maintain his current lifestyle throughout his retirement years.
+Because John had saved a sizable amount of money, he didn't have to take a lot of risk.
+In fact, he didn’t even have to take any stock market risk.
+If he simply shifted from cash to bonds, he’d be much more likely to be able to maintain his current lifestyle throughout his retirement years.

 Making tough choices

 Changing our investments isn't easy, and it wasn’t easy for John.
-He was still scarred by his previous investing experiences, and like many investors, he was nervous about bonds, given that interest rates appear to be on the rise.
+He was still scarred by his previous investing experiences, and like many investors, he was nervous about bonds.

-So, he came to terms with investing in bond funds, and he’s looking into strategies like our Flexible Income approach that are designed to adapt to changing interest rates.
+So, he came to terms with investing in bond funds, and he’s looking into strategies like our Flexible Income approach that are designed to adapt to changing bond markets.

 Planning for a long, secure life in retirement includes mitigating risk as well as making sure that you try to earn enough to reach your goals.
 After all, you don’t want to just get by in retirement, you want to live the life you deserve and finish retirement with money left over.